blackjack75/atomique_shell/README.md

 - FreeBSD
 - Haiku *

-* Haiku doesn't work as well as fzf doesn't have a port today (requires a modern GoLang).
+* Haiku doesn't work as well as fzf doesn't have a port today (requires a modern GoLang) so it falls back on fzy which has no preview and such nice layout.

 # Install as a end user